pythonanywhere/flask-tutorials/tutorial-2.md

 This class is a subclass of `UserMixin`, which is provided by Flask-Login.
-This is because the extension is very flexible, and allows you to set things up in all kinds of weird and interesting ways, with all kinds of weird and interesting definitions ot "user" -- but if all you want is the sane, normal kind of concept of a "user" that most websites have, it provides the `UserMixin` class to inherit sensible behaviour from.
+This is because the extension is very flexible, and allows you to set things up in all kinds of weird and interesting ways, with all kinds of weird and interesting definitions ot "user" -- but if all you want is the sane, normal concept of a "user" that most websites have, it provides the `UserMixin` class to inherit sensible behaviour from.
 We specify that our users have usernames and password hashes, and that they have a unique identifier that is simply the username.